Towards Sustainable Universal Deepfake Detection with Frequency-Domain Masking: Experiments

 \subsection{Combined Augmentation Strategies}

-{To comprehensively evaluate the generalization advantage of frequency-domain masking, we compare it against combined geometric masking strategies (Figure~\ref{fig_combined_augs}).
+To comprehensively evaluate the generalization advantage of frequency-domain masking, we compare it against combined geometric masking strategies (Figure~\ref{fig_combined_augs}).
 The combination of translation and rotation---a common robust training strategy---achieves 87.18\% mAP and 87.14\% AUROC, showing moderate improvement over individual geometric transformations but still falling short of standalone frequency masking (88.10\% mAP, 88.7\% AUROC).
+We believe this is because rotation is a stronger and more disruptive operation than translation: rotating faces changes their orientation and introduces interpolation artifacts, which may partly “wash out” the subtle traces that the detector needs to learn.
+In contrast, translation mostly shifts the content without heavily distorting local structures, which seems more helpful for robust training.

-Crucially, the integration of translation with frequency masking yields exceptional performance (90.51\% mAP, 90.58\% AUROC), demonstrating these strategies' complementary nature.
-This suggests translation disrupts spatial artifacts while frequency masking targets spectral inconsistencies, providing more comprehensive forensic analysis.
-However, adding rotation to this combination (Rotate+Translate+Frequency) reduces performance to 86.97\% mAP and 86.84\% AUROC, indicating potential interference between rotation and spectral analysis.
-These results confirm that carefully selected combined strategies can outperform individual approaches, with translation-frequency masking emerging as particularly effective for universal deepfake detection.}
+Crucially, the integration of translation with frequency masking yields exceptional performance (90.51\% mAP, 90.58\% AUROC), suggesting that these two augmentations act in a complementary way: translation mainly breaks simple spatial patterns, while frequency masking targets inconsistencies in the spectral domain, so together they provide a richer set of examples.
+However, adding rotation to this combination (Rotate+Translate+Frequency) reduces performance to 86.97\% mAP and 86.84\% AUROC.
+A simple explanation is that stacking rotation on top of translation and frequency masking may over-perturb the images, making them less similar to realistic test data and encouraging the model to rely on artificial artifacts created by the augmentations rather than on genuine deepfake cues.
+Overall, these results confirm that carefully selected combined strategies can outperform individual approaches, with translation–frequency masking emerging as particularly effective for universal deepfake detection.